dylanpieper/samesies/README.md

 # samesies <img src="man/figures/samesies-hex.png" align="right" width="140"/>

 Samesies is a reliability tool for comparing the similarity of texts, factors, or numbers across two or more lists.
-The motivating use case is to quantify the reliability of LLM responses across models, providers, or prompts.
+The motivating use case is to evaluate the reliability of LLM responses across models, providers, or prompts.

 ## Installation